jourdanrodrigues-tests/test_9/README.md

 ./scripts/setup_dev_env.sh
 ```

+## API Docs

+With the server up, it will be available through `/docs/`.

 ## Database

 This project is setup on top of PostgreSQL, and the connection is established through an environment variable